tmychow/tmychow.github.io/_posts/2021-04-23-money-a-primer-in-five-parts.md

 tags: economics effortposts
 ---

 I like to think about macroeconomics as composed of the equilibrium real world, the equilibrium nominal world and the disequilibrium sticky world a la [Scott Sumner](https://www.themoneyillusion.com/my-vision-of-macro/).
 If you've followed the blog for a while, you will know that I've written a primer on long-run growth i.e. the equilibrium real world.
 So this is going to be a similar thing, but about money and its role in business cycles i.e. the equilibrium nominal world and the disequilibrium sticky world.
+Throughout all 5 parts, I'll try to blend a mix of economic intuition and mathematical modelling with the broader historical context and empirical data.

 In Part I, we will glance at the basics of money: what it is, how it affects the nominal and real worlds, as well as the goals and practice of monetary policy.